fkarg/fkarg.github.io/drafts/simulacra.md

 **Example**: Let's say you are in a discussion with someone else.
 She liked the concept of universal healthcare, but you are opposed to it.
-So you tell her that "it's communinism!"
+So you tell her that "it's communism!"
 It doesn't matter that it is actually unrelated, the only goal is get her to think worse about it.

 **Required Context**: Group identities are established and have groups actively